Distillation

 Knowledge Distillation

 Distillation can be a broader term used to define any sort of information compressed among models, but in this case we refer to basic teacher-student Knowledge Distillation.
-The process creates an auxilliary loss (or can replace the orignal one) between a model which is already trained (teacher) and a model which is not (student), in hopes of making the student learn information (i.e. feature maps or logits) which the teacher has already mastered.
+The process creates an auxiliary loss (or can replace the original one) between a model which is already trained (teacher) and a model which is not (student), in hopes of making the student learn information (i.e. feature maps or logits) which the teacher has already mastered.
 This can serve multiple purposes:

 A. Model-size reduction: A smaller, efficient student model (potentially a pruned teacher) reaching accuracies near or exceeding that of the larger, slower teacher model.
 (See the Lottery Ticket Hypothesis for reasoning behind this, which also applies to pruning)